Dutch farmers' protests: Protests following the breakdown of negotiations between farmers and minister Adema (since 2023)

+June 2023

+Farmers Defense Force announced a protest on 29 June 2023 in response to the parliamentary debate on the failed negotiations.
+A state of emergency was declared in The Hague, but contrary to FDF claims of an expected turnout of thousands, only a few hundred people participated.
+Caroline van der Plas of the BBB was expected to speak at the protest, but cancelled her appearance after FDF refused to condemn the leaking of telephone numbers of CDA MPs on the internet the day before.
+Wybren van Haga of BVNL, Pepijn van Houwelingen of FVD, and Edgar Mulder of the PVV did address the protesters during the debate and recess.
+The low turnout, the refusal of LTO and Agractie to support the protest, the absences of expected speakers, and police intervention ensured that the protesters returned home earlier than planned.

 Domestic impact

 In response to the first protests, Nature and Environmental Federations and GroenLinks claimed the farmers wrongly directed their anger at citizens and politicians.
 According to them, the agricultural system, including the farmers' organisations, Rabobank, and supermarkets, is to blame for their predicament.

 In late October 2019, construction workers and contractors, who were hit even harder as they were out of work without new building contracts following the new nitrogen and PFASs legislation, also took to the streets.
 Geert Wilders, leader of the Party for Freedom, proposed a 6-month contingency plan in which construction of housing, infrastructure and the majority of agribusiness are classed as essential projects for the country and as such temporarily exempt from the new nitrogen legislation.
 A deal was struck between the cabinet and the farmers organizations in December, but the collective of builders and farmers would continue their protests.

 Reactions to violence

 Jan Brouwer, director of the Center for Public Order and Safety, felt that the violent protests in Groningen on 14 October 2019 "exceeded the limits of the right to demonstrate."
 Various politicians, including Helma Lodders, agriculture spokesperson for the VVD, argued that the farmers had gone too far.
 There was also frustration about "the 'weak knees' of some provincial administrators."

 Following the protests on 16 October 2019, during which four people were arrested for assaulting and disobeying the police, prime minister Mark Rutte of the VVD indicated that protesters must adhere to the rules.
 Gert-Jan Segers of the Christian Union emphasized that farmers "may not transgress."
 Pieter Heerma of the CDA indicated that farmers are allowed to express their dissatisfaction, but that they "may not intimidate or cause insecurity."

 The Public Prosecution Service said that the government had failed by hardly taking action against tractors on the highways in the autumn of 2019.
 According to prosecutor Linda Bregman, the highway ban could not be sufficiently enforced by the police, due to the farmers' "threatening and intimidating behavior" and excessive alcohol consumption.